lvchen727/free-covid19-test/seattle_eng.md

 ![alt text](./images/3-things.png "3-things")

 #### Test
 In the second booth, another doctor took back the test tube and gave me the test.
-It felt really uncomfortable although she was very kind and patient: she inserted a sampling rods deeply into my nose, 5 second for each nostril, asking me to keep breathing during the process.
+It felt really uncomfortable although she was very kind and patient: she inserted a sampling stick deeply into my nose, 5 second for each nostril, asking me to keep breathing during the process.
 I shed tears immediately.

 Then it is time to go home and rest! **It usually takes 48 hours to get the result online.** It took me around 60 hours, maybe due to high testing flow.